Skip to main content

 Test code(s) 94053

 This test is used to identify individuals with juvenile polyposis syndrome (JPS).
 It detects single-nucleotide variants, deletions, and duplications in the BMPR1A and SMAD4 genes, which encode the BMPR1A, and SMAD4 proteins, respectively.
-Sample reports and information regarding the specific variants analyzed for each gene are available on our website QuestHereditaryCancer.com.

-If a familial mutation has been detected by sequencing or deletion/duplication studies, the Hereditary Cancer Single Site(s) test [test code 93945] may be considered.
+If a familial mutation has been detected by sequencing or deletion/duplication studies, the Hereditary Cancer Single Site(s) test (test code 93945) may be considered.
 Official test results of the family member must be available for laboratory review.
-For more information, please visit our website QuestHereditaryCancer.com.
-To discuss a family history with a Quest Diagnostics genetic counselor, please call Quest Genomics Client Services at 1.866.GENE.INFO (1.866.436.3463).

-Generally, this test may be indicated for individuals witha personal history of juvenile polyps of the gastrointestinal tract or a family history of JPS.1
+Generally, this test may be indicated for individuals with a personal history of juvenile polyps of the gastrointestinal tract or a family history of JPS.1

 Informed consent following genetic counseling is strongly recommended.

-For more information or to discuss a family history with a Quest genetic counselor, please call Quest Genomics Client Services at 1.866.GENE.INFO (1.866.436.3463).
+For more information or to discuss a family history with a Quest Diagnostics genomic science specialist, please call Quest Genomics Client Services at 1.866.GENE.INFO (1.866.436.3463).

 The National Comprehensive Cancer Network (NCCN®) provides up-to-date surveillance and management recommendations for individuals with a positive result.1